steve0511/resty-redis-cluster/README.md

 11. Also verified working properly in AWS elasticache.

+12. Allows rolling replacement of redis cluster.
+    Example) Redis Cluster with IPs 10.0.0.2, .3 and .4 is present.
+New nodes are introduced at IPs 10.0.0.5, .6 and .7.
+Slots are relocated fom node .2, .3 and .4 to .5, .6, and .7.
+The initial nodes can now be removed without downtime.

 ### installation

 1. please compile and generate redis_slot.so from redis_slot.c (can done by gcc)